vsudilov/adsabs-aws/README.md

 # adsabs-aws
 Infrastructure provisioning for AWS/EC2.

-Top-level configuration including subnets, IAMs (NotYetImplemented), security groups, and autoscale groups.

 ### Components:

+#### GlobalProvisioner:

+Idempotent usage: `python aws_provisioner.py --global_provision`

+Creates top-level configuration including:
+- VPCs
+- subnets
+- IAMs+IAM instance profiles
+- security groups
+- ENIs
+- launch configs+associated user-data
+- autoscale groups.

+Those resources defined in config.py will be created, but never touched if they already exist (even to update).
+Update by deleting the resources and re-running the provisioner.

 #### Zookeeper:

-###### The problem:
+Idempotent usage: `python aws_provisioner.py --zookeeper`

+Provisions the networking necessary to spin up a zookeeper on an instance.
+Zookeeper application provisioning is expected to occur as part of the user-data scripts.

+###### Why a special provisioner?

 Zookeeper ensemble requires connection endpoints defined at startup.
 Once defined, they can't be changed witout restarting the entire ensemble.

-###### Solution:
+Solution:
-- Use elastic IPs (1 EIP for 1 zookeeper)
+- Create a pool of pre-defined ENIs with manually specified private IPs
-- Attach (via an ENI) an EIP to any new member of the ensemble
+- Attach an unallocated ENI to any new member of the ensemble
-- zoo.cfg points to the public_dns_hostname as specified by AWS on EIP assignment.
-- On the VPC network, hostname resolution doesn't require talking to the internet; This behavior is up to AWS, which hopefully shouldn't change
-- See [here](http://alestic.com/2009/06/ec2-elastic-ip-internal) and [here](http://stackoverflow.com/questions/5499671/how-do-i-know-the-internal-dns-name-of-an-amazon-aws-instance) for more details about this solution
+- Configure OS-level routing to include the new interface
+- Configure myid and zoo.cfg based on the tag:Name and private ip of the ENI, respectively.